 In today’s day and age, data is everything.
-Datasets have been popping up left and right on various BIG platforms like Kaggle and Google Dataset Search.
+Datasets have been popping up left and right on various big platforms like Kaggle and Google Dataset Search.
 We’ve never had so much data in our entire history, and because of this, there are a few datasets that are a bit too underrated.

-In this article, I’ll like to bring such datasets to light and hopefully provide them the attention they deserve!
+In this article, I’ll like to bring such datasets to light and hopefully provide them with the attention they deserve!

 1. Common Crawl Corpus

 The common crawl corpus is a collection of all the web pages that have been uploaded on the internet since 2008.
 You heard that right, “a collection of all the web pages that have been uploaded on the internet”.
 Go check it out for yourself on their website.

 This dataset is absolutely massive, probably one of the biggest datasets out there.
 And what’s more…is that this is completely free!
 Anyone can access the data they have stored on their AWS S3 buckets as long as they have an internet connection.